PlusToolkit/PlusLib/docs/devices/DeviceBkProFocus.md

   - **DeviceAcquisitionRate**: (`AcquisitionRate`) (Optional, default: 125)
   - **LocalTimeOffsetSec**: (Optional, default: 0)

   - **IniFileName**: INI file name of the BK ini file that stores connection and acquisition settings.
 If a relative path is specified then it is relative to the device set configuration directory.
-See an example `inifile` "INI file" below.
+See an example [`INI file`](#example-ini-file) below.
   - **ImagingMode**: Set what kind of images are sent to the video source.
 The default is RF mode, when the raw RF data is recorded.
 Applications (  - `BMode`
   - `RfMode` Acquire RF mode data.
 For previewing B-mode images during acquisition, add an `AlgorithmRfProcessing` (`RfProcessing`) child element to the `OutputChannel.`